Toyon: The Native Berry Shrub California Gardens Need

 Infographic guide to Toyon (California Holly): A drought-tolerant native shrub for Santa Cruz gardens featuring red winter berries and fire resistance.

 Toyon (Heteromeles arbutifolia), also called California holly or Christmas berry, earned its festive nickname honestly.
 The berries ripen just in time for the holidays, and early settlers reportedly used them for decoration.
-The plant is so associated with the season that Hollywood itself may have been named for the abundant toyon growing in those Southern California hills (though this is disputed).
+The plant is so associated with the season that The name 'Hollywood' may derive from the abundant toyon once growing in those Southern California hills.
+While the Los Angeles Times and local historians have noted this connection, the etymology remains disputed, with some sources attributing the name to a Florida property owned by an early real estate developer).

 For Santa Cruz County gardeners, toyon offers something increasingly valuable: a beautiful, drought-tolerant, fire-resistant native that provides food for wildlife while requiring almost nothing from you once established.